Life’s Two Fiery Questions!

 Carefully,

-Like two sacred aspen logs,
+Like two sacred aspen logs

 Upon the heart fire of your soul.

-For with our answer,
+For with our answers

-We chose the Nature of the Fire
+We chose the nature of the Fire

-that will live in the hearth of our heart,
+That will live in the hearth of our heart

-that will consume our lives,
+That will consume our lives,

-that we will serve.
+That we will serve.

 The choices are but two

-though the blend of these we each create
+Though the blend of these we each create

-is the art of our living:
+Is the art of our living

-Follow the Path of Joy
+Follow the Path of Joy…

 Follow the Way of Fear — of Insatiable Hunger,